MoDrazzz/Bank/README.md

 **Card Requesting**<br/>
 User calls to the bank and asks for request verification.
 Admin can confirm his request.

+**Operation cancel Requesting**<br/>
+User calls to the bank and asks for canceling the operation.
+Admin can confirm his request.

 ### Local version - Database initialization

 ```sh